StAwN74/ckSurf-1.18kd-Release/With Discord/ck doc files/Readme_ck_doc_files.txt

 1- Copy cfg/server_example.cfg content to your server.cfg, then upload all files.
 Keep your cleaner extension if it works.

-2- Create a database entry in addons/sourcemod/configs/databases.cfg like so:
+2- Create a database entry in addons/sourcemod/configs/databases.cfg like so (with user and password):

 "Databases"
 {